So here we are California.

 It’s based on the idealistic, but ultimately unrealistic notion that if women are denied access to contraceptives and other family planning services, including abortion, they’ll suddenly decide to stop having sex and instead wait until marrying (a cisgendered man, of course) to have kids.

-That would, in turn, stop children being born out wedlock and raised in single-parent households, thereby creating a society of financially stable families and erasing the need for a government-backed social safety net.
+That would, in turn, stop children from being born out wedlock and raised in single-parent households, thereby creating a society of financially stable families and erasing the need for a government-backed social safety net.

 As Sen. Kamala Harris said from on the steps of the Supreme Court on Tuesday: “This is about putting the government’s authority ahead of the authority of a woman to make a decision about her own body and her future.”